orcoastalmgmt/cmecs/README.md

 - GIS layers

 #### Oregon Coastal Management Program – Ocean Shores CMECS Phase III
-This project is ongoing, and will take place 2018-2020.
+This project is nearing completion, and is expected to be complete by fall 2019.
 Contact andy.lanier@state.or.us for more information

 #### Pacific States Marine Fisheries Commission
 This project is ongoing.
 Contact BHolycross@psmfc.org for more information